 The path of totality is where you can see the moon completely cover the sun, turning day into night for a short while.
 To see this full effect, you must be in a specific area, usually about 100 miles (160 km) wide.
 This line moves across the Earth, changing each event's location.

->The longest time of complete darkness will be just off the coast of Iceland, between the Westfjords and the Snæfellsnes peninsula.
-This area will have the best view!
+❯ The longest time of complete darkness will be just off the coast of Iceland, between the Westfjords and the Snæfellsnes peninsula.

-Outside the Iceland eclipse 2026 path of totality, you can see a partial shadowing instead.
-This means the moon will cover only part of the sun, making it look like someone took a bite out of it.
+Outside the path of totality of the 2026 Icelandic eclipse, you can see a partial shadowing instead.
+This means that the moon will only cover part of the sun, making it look like someone took a bite out of it.
 The sky will get a bit darker, but not as dark as during the full eclipse.
-For the most impressive view, being in the regions mentioned above is the best choice.
+For the most impressive view, it is best to be in the regions mentioned above.

 When and Where to See Iceland Eclipse 2026